 Five year ownership notes

 I got the FJR because I wanted to explore the length of this country in comfort protected somewhat from the cold and rain that even the best riding seasons here experience.
 It’s done a fair job of this.
 The electric windscreen is like climate control, it lets you regulate air flow and thus temperature and also limit rain and eliminate buffeting.
 It’s brilliant.
 Getting to destinations has been effortless thanks to comfortable aerodynamics, seating and electronic cruise control.
-It averages 4.3L to 100km and range is usually 500km per tank.
+It averages 4.3L to 100km and range is usually 500km per tank and it only requires regular gas which is big saving.

 I have 70,000km on the odometer and it has been totally reliable.
 The valves have still not needed adjusting, the bike has just had simple servicing which has been very cheap.
 Besides regular wear and tear items the only issue has been one of the badges on the panniers came off.